-ESTIMATING ANNUAL ELECTRICITY CONSUMPTION Annual Electricity = Consumption Leased Space (us (from la х Annual Electricity Intensity (kWh/ft2) (from table) Select Emission Fac tor to Calculate Location- Based Emissions GUIDANCE ting methods if An electricity emission factor represents the nsferred to a third party amount of GHGs emitted per unit of electricity consumed.
-Emission factors for the locationbased method reflect the GHG emissions intensity from locally-generated electricity delivered either through the grid or through a direct line transfer.
+ESTIMATING ANNUAL ELECTRICITY CONSUMPTION

+Annual Electricity Consumption

+Leased Space (useable space) (ft2) (from landlord) Annual Electricity Intensity (kWh/ft2) (from table)

+Select Emission Factor to Calculate Location-Based Emissions

+An electricity emission factor represents the amount of GHGs emitted per unit of electricity consumed.
+Emission factors for the location-based method reflect the GHG emissions intensity from locallygenerated electricity delivered either through the grid or through a direct line transfer.

 Organizations must select an emission factor for each unit of electricity consumed.
-Three categories of location-based emission factors are listed in order from most specific to least specific in the location-based hierarchy and are described in the sections that follow.
-Organizations should use the most specific emission factors available.
+Three categories of location-based emission factors are listed in order from most specific to least specific in the locationbased hierarchy and are described in the sections that follow.
+Organizations should use the most specific emission factors available.41

-- " Choosing a default emission factor when the generator does not provide an emissions rate - " Prorating emissions when power is received from both a direct line generation source and the electric grid
+- " Alternative accounting methods if certificates are transferred to a third party - " Choosing a default emission factor when the generator does not provide an emissions rate - " Prorating emissions when power is received from both a direct line generation source and the electric grid